Optimal low-rank posterior mean and distribution approximation in linear Gaussian inverse problems on Hilbert spaces: Optimal approximation of the covariance

 Then $\mathcal{C}^\opt_r$ solves \Cref{prob:optimal_covariance}, $\dom{(\mathcal{C}^\opt_r)^{-1}}=\ran{\mathcal{C}_\pr}$ and $(\mathcal{C}_r^{\opt})^{-1}=\mathcal{C}_\pr - \sum_{i=1}^{r}(\mathcal{C}_\pr^{-1/2} w_i)\otimes (\mathcal{C}_\pr^{-1/2}w_i)$.
 Furthermore, the associated minimal loss is $\sum_{i>r}^{}f_\kl(\lambda_i)$, where $f_\kl$ is defined in \eqref{eqn:def_f_kl}.
 The solution $\mathcal{C}^\opt_r$ is unique if and only if the following holds: $\lambda_{r+1}=0$ or $\lambda_r<\lambda_{r+1}$. \end{restatable}

-Note that the results of \cite[Theorem 4.21 and Corollary 4.23]{PartI} are more general.
+The formulation of \Cref{thm:opt_covariance_and_precision} is a special case of \cite[Theorem 4.21]{PartI}, and this special case will suffice for the subsequent developments in this work.
+However, we note that the results of \cite[Theorem 4.21 and Corollary 4.23]{PartI} are more general than presented in \Cref{thm:opt_covariance_and_precision}.
 They state that $\mathcal{C}^\opt_r$ is not only the optimal low-rank approximation of $\mathcal{C}_\pos$ for the reverse KL divergence, but simultaneously also for all divergences in a more general class of divergences, including the forward KL divergence, the Hellinger distance, the R\'enyi divergences and the Amari $\alpha$-divergences for $\alpha\in(0,1)$.

 \begin{remark}(Interpretation of $\mathcal{C}^\opt_r$) Because $\mathcal{C}_\pr G^*(\mathcal{C}_\obs+ G\mathcal{C}_\pr G^*)^{-1/2}\in\B_{00,n}(\R^n,\H)$ maps into $\ran{\mathcal{C}_\pr}$, it holds that $\mathcal{C}_\pos\in\mathscr{C}_n$ by \eqref{eqn:pos_covariance} and the definition of $\mathscr{C}_n$ in \eqref{eqn:class_approx_covariance}.
 Thus, $\mathcal{C}^\opt_n= \mathcal{C}_\pos$.
 Taking $r\leftarrow n$ in \Cref{thm:opt_covariance_and_precision}, we then see that $\mathcal{C}_\pos = \mathcal{C}_\pr - \sum_{i=1}^{n}(-\lambda_i)(\mathcal{C}_\pr^{1/2}w_i)\otimes (\mathcal{C}_\pr^{1/2}w_i)$.
 Let $r\leq n$ be fixed.
 For $j\leq r$, we have that $\mathcal{C}^\opt_r \mathcal{C}_\pr^{-1/2}w_j = \mathcal{C}_\pr^{1/2}w_j+\lambda_j\mathcal{C}_\pr^{1/2}w_j = \mathcal{C}_\pos \mathcal{C}_\pr^{-1/2}w_j$.
 With $W_r$ as defined in \eqref{eqn:subspace_of_maximal_variance_reduction}, we thus see that $\mathcal{C}^\opt_r = \mathcal{C}_\pos$ on $W_r$.
 Furthermore, for $j>r$, we have $\mathcal{C}^\opt_r \mathcal{C}_\pr^{-1/2}w_j = \mathcal{C}_\pr \mathcal{C}_\pr^{-1/2}w_j$.
 It then holds that $\mathcal{C}^{\opt}_r=\mathcal{C}_\pr$ on the dense subspace $\Span{\mathcal{C}_\pr^{-1/2}w_j,\ j>r}$ of $W_{-r}$ defined in \eqref{eqn:complement_subspace_of_maximal_variance}.
 Since $\mathcal{C}^\opt_r$ and $\mathcal{C}_\pr$ are both continuous, it then holds that $\mathcal{C}^\opt_r=\mathcal{C}_\pr$ on $W_{-r}$. \end{remark}